 Did you know that there is world of discovery waiting just at your door here in Michigan?
 And, well, if it's not at your door, then it's not too far away.
 Here are some examples of popular field trips that are enjoyed by many students from year to year.

-FB Chicago Trip: Each year students in Foundations of Biology II take a 2-day field trip to Chicago.
-During this trip students explore Chicago's Field Museum, study the life and ecosystems supported by the dunes of Indiana Dunes State Park, and discover the ecology of Mud Lake Bog.
-It's a fun way to observe biology that you have learned about in action.
+Foundations of Biology: Each year students in Foundations of Biology II take a field trip to local sites of ecological interest.
+They study the life and ecosystems supported by the dunes of Indiana Dunes State Park and discover the ecology of Mud Lake Bog.
+It's a fun way to observe biology in action.
 Best of all, you get to spend time with friends that you have made throughout your year in FB.

-Virology and Genomics: Not too far from Andrews are the world-class laboratories of the University of Notre Dame.
-The Virology class has taken advantage of this chance to observe next-generation genomics tools first-hand.
+Genomics: Not too far from Andrews are the world-class laboratories of the University of Notre Dame.
+The Genomics class has taken advantage of this chance to observe next-generation genomics tools first-hand.

 Everglades and Florida Keys: OK, so this isn't exactly just outside our door!
 But it is a very popular trip nonetheless!
 Every other year this course is offered.
 The class meets weekly until Spring Break, then heads to Florida for a "total immersion" 12 day trip, where they